peterwu-1031/abc-ErrorRec/README.md

 1. Do CEC and generate all error patterns for every PO

 2. Generate a patch(patch.v) for netlist1 and several subcircuits in 'cec_patch' folder.
-(Similar to Cadence LEC ECO)
+(Similar to Cadence LEC ECO.)

 3. Users can do synthesis and technology mapping on patch.v by Yosys command 'tcl patch.tcl'.
-(Using cell library - lib/typical.lib)
+(Using cell library - lib/typical.lib.)

 ## Compiling: